Hanford Site: Separation facilities

 In addition to the new reactors there were also new separation facilities.
 The AEC had long been dissatisfied with the wasteful bismuth phosphate separation process.
 GE conducted research into an alternative, reduction-oxidation (REDOX) process.
 This used methyl isobutyl ketone (hexone) as a solvent.
 It was developed at the Hanford Site in the 3706 Building and tested in the 321 Building.
 The AEC approved the REDOX process in May 1949, and work began on the new plant the following year.
 Construction ran behind schedule, and it did not commence operation until January 1952.
 Known as the 202-S Building or the S Plant, it was 470 ft long and 160 ft wide, and could process up to twelve metric tons of uranium per day, compared with the B and T Plants' 1.5 tons per day.
 It also had the advantage of consolidating the separation activities in one building.
 Unlike the bismuth phosphate process, it produced uranium as a byproduct.
 The low flash point of hexone meant that special precautions had to be taken against the possibility of an explosion.
 The hexone could not be reused as it was highly water-soluble and was unstable in nitric acid.
 Removing the uranium meant that the waste products were highly radioactive.
 The facility operated until 1967 and processed approximately 22,400 metric tons of uranium fuel rods.

 The U Plant was modified to use the REDOX process to recover uranium from the wastes left over from the bismuth phosphate process, but with a different solvent, tributyl phosphate.
-Because of the plant's layout, it could not use the tall columns and gravity flow that characterized the REDOX plant, so pulsed columns were used instead.
+Due to the plant's layout, it could not use the tall columns and gravity flow that characterized the REDOX plant, so pulsed columns were used instead.
 The plutonium uranium reduction extraction (PUREX) process was developed at GE's Knolls Laboratory.
 The PUREX Plant, known as A Plant or Building 202-A, commenced operation in 1955.
 Like the U Plant it used pulsed columns and tributyl phosphate as a solvent.

 The plant was 1,000 ft long, 400 ft high and 52 ft wide.
 The processing canyon contained eleven processing areas.
 It operated from 1956 to 1972, and again from 1983 to 1988, when it reprocessed spent fuel rods from the reactors, and processed approximately 66,400 metric tons of uranium fuel rods.
-The Band T Plants were shut down after it became operational in 1956, having processed 8,100 metric tons of fuel rods.
+The B and T Plants were shut down after it became operational in 1956, having processed 8,100 metric tons of fuel rods.
 During the 1940s, the Hanford Site dumped 400 Ci into the Columbia River each day.
 This rose to 7,000 Ci per day between 1951 and 1953, and peaked at 20,000 Ci per day in 1959.